Arsenal vs. Tottenham showdown: Mohammed Kudus handed disappointing news

-Mohammed Kudus Set for Crucial North London Derby Test as Spurs Face Determined Arsenal
+Tottenham's Mohammed Kudus Set for Crucial Arsenal Test in North London Derby

-- Kudus is set for a high-stakes showdown with a tough Gunner as Arsenal and Tottenham collide in a heated EPL match
+- Kudus is set for a high-stakes EPL showdown with a tough Arsenal going against Tottenham

 - The Ghanaian star’s individual duel is tipped to be one of the defining battles of the North London clash